sagemath/sagewiki_to_gh-2022-10-10/faq.md

 === What tools do I need to develop in Sage? ===

-You need the prerequisite tools listed in the README.txt file in the root directory of Sage.
+You need the prerequisite tools listed in the ([https://github.com/sagemath/sage/blob/master/README.txt|README.txt]] file in the root directory of Sage.

 === Where is the source code to Sage? ===